zxdxjtu/dogtor/README.md

 ## 🌟 Overview

-Neck Therapy Assistant is a Chrome extension designed to help computer users maintain cervical spine health through periodic webpage rotation exercises.
+Dogtor is a Chrome extension designed to help computer users maintain cervical spine health through periodic webpage rotation exercises.
 By automatically rotating webpage content at customizable intervals, it encourages users to change their head posture, reducing the risk of neck strain from prolonged computer use.

 ## ✨ Features